+Costs are calculated based on the number of registered voters in the district and historical costs of candidates statement layouts within the voter guide and proportional mailing costs.
 Further, Monterey County is mandated by federal law (Federal Voting Rights Act of 1965 (52 U.S.C.
 Sec.
 10101) and Voting Rights Language Assistance Act of 1992, to translate and print all election materials in Spanish.
-The cost of candidate statements includes translation fees and the costs cannot be prorated.
+The cost of candidate statements includes translation fees.